 'Add festive figures such as show-stopping light up reindeers or sliding penguins!
-Perfectly on trend this season and are sure to take centre stage in your display' says Amy Mason. director of product at Lights4fun.co.uk
+Perfectly on trend this season and are sure to take centre stage in your display' says Amy Mason, Director of Product at Lights4Fun.

-‘New for Christmas 2021, our reindeer family features an exclusive functionality, illuminating in 3 different shades of white.
+'For the Christmas holidays, our Swinsty reindeer family, £249.99, features an exclusive functionality, illuminating in 3 different shades of white.
 Dress your enchanting display for a Christmas to remember.'

 For a sophisticated approach to seasonal decorating stick to one colour palette, matching the colour of your Christmas door decor with that of the front door.
 This elegant green front door is painted in Annie Sloan Chalk Paint in Amsterdam Green.
 The green colour is then echoed within a simple yet stunning rustic Christmas wreath.

 The subtle decorating approach suits the house, showing that you can still create a stunning Christmas door decor idea without going OTT.

 Shine a light above your front door by dressing the porch with a net of fairy lights, £38.99, Lights4Fun, to offer full coverage.
 The smart web-like wire is easy to hang on the underside of a porch to create a blanket of lights, like stars, above to beautifully illuminate the front door.